plogs/jsgoti/content/posts/acknowledgment.md

 acknowledging "public consciousness of Native sovereignty and cultural rights"?

-Many Native American nations today are Indigenous (in the not-necessarily-the-first sense) to North America, but some of these tribes displaced other Indigenous groups, even before European colonization.[^displaced] [^warfare]
+Many Native American nations today are indigenous to North America, but some of these modern-day nations displaced _other_ Indigenous tribes, even before European colonization.[^displaced] [^warfare]

 So mostly it seems, we're [virtue signaling](https://en.wikipedia.org/wiki/Virtue_signalling).
-We're better.
+We're saying our culture is better.

-We're better because we're shaming ourselves for occupying unceded land that was appropriated and occupied by a prior tribe that occupied unceded land that was also likely appropriated and occupied by a _prior_ prior tribe that occupied unceded land; and so on and so forth, all the way back to the Clovis people, who's distant ancestors ultimately originated in Africa.[^c1] [^c2]
+We're better because we must be, as evidenced by our self-shaming acknowledgement that we occupy unceded land appropriated and occupied by a prior tribe, that occupied unceded and appropriated land by a prior prior tribe, that was occupied land appropriated by a _prior_ prior prior tribe, that occupied unceded land; and so on and so forth, all the way back to the Clovis people, who's distant ancestors ultimately originated in Africa.[^c1] [^c2]